 Step 3: Create the Schema for Accounts Collection

-Switch to the Schema tab and click Generate Schema.
-Once your schema is generated, to ensure it is valid, select the Validate tab to Run Validation.
-Save, then Review & Deploy the changes.
+Switch to the Schema tab, select the sample_analytics and accounts collection, click Generate a Schema and Generate Schame from sampling.
+Once your schema is generated, to ensure it is valid, click Run Validatation.
+Save Draft, then Review Draft & Deploy the changes.

 Pro Tip!
 To speed up development, you can bypass the Review & Deploy changes step by disabling drafts.
-You'll find the setting under Deploy > Configuration.
+You'll find the setting under Deployment > Configuration.

 Step 4: Test New Schema and API in GraphiQL